-Today, we are constantly expanding our collection of over 700 different endowment funds, all created locally.
+Today, we are constantly expanding our collection of nearly 800 different endowment funds, all created locally.
 Some funds are established during a donor's lifetime, others via a bequest.
 A number of local nonprofit organizations have also chosen to build endowments under the administrative umbrella of The Erie Community Foundation.

 The mission of The Erie Community Foundation is to improve the quality of life for all in our region by evaluating and addressing community issues, building permanent charitable endowments and promoting philanthropic and community leadership.